 In 2022, mudac will move into the new PLATEFORME 10 arts complex, which is currently under construction near the Lausanne train station.
-The 25,000 m² complex will be devoted entirely to the arts and house three well-known local museums — Musée cantonal des Beaux-Arts (MCBA), Musée de l’Élysée (MEL) and mudac — as well as the Toms Pauli and Félix Vallotton Foundations.
+The 25,000 m² complex will be devoted entirely to the arts and house three well-known local museums — the Cantonal Museum of Fine Art (mcb-a), Musée de l’Elysée (MEL) and mudac — as well as the Toms Pauli and Félix Vallotton Foundations.

-The complex – designed by Portuguese architects Francisco and Manuel Aires Mateus – is characterised by a broad horizontal groove that separates mudac on the upper evel from MEL, which forms the base of the building.
+The complex – designed by Portuguese architects Francisco and Manuel Aires Mateus – is characterised by a broad horizontal groove that separates mudac on the upper level from MEL, which forms the base of the building.
 The exhibition spaces have been designed to let in abundant natural light and can be segmented and configured as necessary to best showcase the artwork on display.
 The idea is to provide the museums with a versatile instrument they can use to carry out their mission: not just showcase works of art, but also invite the public to explore how the artists’ interpretations reflect the transformation of modern society.
 The complex also includes a large bay window with a magnificent view of Lake Geneva and the Alps.

 By 2022, the mudac will be part of a new art district, just a few steps from the station in the centre of Lausanne.
 Plateform10 is bringing together in a single location three well-known cultural institutions: the Cantonal Museum of Fine Art (mcb-a), the Musée de l’Elysée and the mudac, as well as the foundations Toms Pauli and Félix Vallotton.
 It will create a unique space entirely devoted to culture on the site of the former locomotive sheds in Lausanne.